PrachiBarache/Churn-analysis/README.md

 ---
 ## 📦 Dataset Overview

 The dataset consists of **5,630 rows** and **20 columns**, covering customer behavior, transaction history, preferences, and satisfaction levels.
+The dataset used is publicaly available on Kaggle [dataset](https://www.kaggle.com/datasets/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction/data)

 | Column                     | Description                                                                 |
 |----------------------------|-----------------------------------------------------------------------------|